logicalclocks/hops-examples/README.md

 This repository provides users with examples on how to program Big Data and Deep Learning applications that run on [Hopsworks](https://github.com/logicalclocks/hopsworks), using [Apache Spark](https://spark.apache.org/), [Apache Flink](https://flink.apache.org/), [Apache Kafka](https://kafka.apache.org/),  [Apache Hive](https://hive.apache.org/)  and [TensorFlow](https://www.tensorflow.org/).
 Users can then upload and run their programs and notebooks from within their Hopsworks projects.

 ## Online Documentation
-You can find the latest Hops documentation on the [project's webpage](https://hops.readthedocs.io/en/latest/), including Hopsworks user and developer guides as well as a list of versions for all supported services.
+You can find the latest Hopsworks documentation on the [project's webpage](https://hopsworks.readthedocs.io/en/latest/), including Hopsworks user and developer guides as well as a list of versions for all supported services.
 This README file is meant to provide basic instructions and codebase on how to build and run the examples.

 # Building the examples